pavanuppuluri/devops-kubernetes/pods.md

 # Pods

-Pods are the smallest units of deployment in Kubernetes.
+Pods are the smallest units of deployment in Kubernetes